jcbrown1/kessler-asteroids-controller/README.md

    - Consider remapping coordinates of dangerous asteroids to account for edge of screen position jump
    - angular_thrust output rules and membership shoould be symmetric, with smallest output meaning left and largest meaning right

+CONSIDER THE FOLLOWING TREE STRUCTURE:
+                        if so, get away
+determine if in danger
+                        if not, shoot an easy asteroid

+            in parallel, determine whether or not to shoot

 2. Create testing function to evaluate performance of a controller
    - five runs, average the score (number of killed asteroids)
 3. Re-do parts of fuzzy tree to be genetic so we can train this bitch